About Us

 Our location

-We are situated in Auchenflower, just under 4km from many of the major universities and tertiary institutions, Brisbane CBD and walking distance to shopping centres and public transport.
+We are situated on the border of Toowong and Auchenflower, less than 4km from many of the major universities and tertiary institutions, Brisbane CBD and walking distance to shopping centres and public transport by rail, bus or CityCat.

 Our team